tsc-tools/tonik/docs/grafana_integration.md

 [example](https://github.com/tsc-tools/tonik/tree/main/grafana_example) that demonstrates
 an example setup using [docker-compose](https://docs.docker.com/compose/).

 To run the example you first have to install [docker](https://docs.docker.com/get-started/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
+If you don't want to run docker with `sudo` follow the docker postinstall instructions [here](https://docs.docker.com/engine/install/linux-postinstall/).
 Then get a local copy of the repository by running:

 ```
 git clone --depth=1 https://github.com/tsc-tools/tonik.git